danield33/EduPulse-App/docs/project_docs/UserGuide.md

 > **Screenshot #1 — Login Page**

-How to Log In
+How to Log In:
 1. After signing up, open the Login page.
 2. Enter the same email and password you used during sign up.
 3. Click Sign In to access your EduPulse dashboard and start creating lessons.

 ---